aksagile/ML-sklearn-to-predict-values/README.md

 use of simple linear regression using sklearn to predict their salary according to the experience;

 use of knn classifier to predict whether a user buys a car or not from the comapny.

+use of nlp to predict whether a review is positive or  negative